 - Travel to any state that is not among those which are exempt from Maine’s testing/quarantining requirements.
-Exempt states currently include Connecticut, New York, New Jersey, New Hampshire, Massachusetts, and Vermont.
+Exempt states currently include New Hampshire and Vermont.

 - Attending a party or other gathering, a religious service, or other social event in which social distancing or masking was not consistently maintained.

 - Contact with an individual who is known or suspected to be positive for the virus, even if the level of contact does not technically qualify as “close” per CDC standards.